RyotaMitaraiWeb/fictional-characters-catalogue/README.md

 ## How to run
 The easiest way to run the application is via the ``docker-compose.dev.yml`` file.
 Everything, including environments, has been configured so that the app can be run right out of the box.

-Although the dockerized backend supports hot reload, you may experience slowness in compilation.
-In that case, it's better to run it locally when writing code for it and only run the services that you need (like the database).
+The backend currently does not support hot reload in Docker due to slowness in compilation and a few other issues caused by bind mounts (such as the Prisma generation looking into the wrong ``node_modules`` folder).
+In case you want to work on something on the backend, you will need to run it locally and run the other services.

 ## License
 MIT